SpecFlowOSS/SpecFlowWiki/SpecFlow-Assist-Helpers.md

 }
 ```

-and you want to compare it to a table in a step like this:
+You want to compare it to a table in a step like this:

 ```gherkin
 Then the person should have the following values